Indian Pass, Florida

 Indian Pass is a small area on the south coast of Gulf County, Florida, 8 miles south of Port St. Joe.
 It promotes itself as an uncrowded haven for sports fishermen and water enthusiasts, and for dining featuring locally caught oysters.
 A ferry provides access to a wildlife sanctuary on St Vincent Island.
 Indian Pass is commonly thought of as one of the last bastions of "Old Florida" living.
-The beach cna be driven on here.
+The beach can be driven on here.

 Indian Pass is located at 29°41'25" North, 85°15'51" West.
 The name refers to a natural pass leading from Apalachicola Bay to the Gulf of Mexico.